Augists/jdd/FAQ.rst

 Somewhere between 2^26 and 2^31 nodes, but this is all just theoretical.

 It should be noted that the largest practical problem we have seen so far required about 10 million nodes.
-A general guideline is that if you are above 3 million nodes, then you should either re-think your algorithm or use another technique than BDDs...
+A general rule of thumb is that if you are above 3 million nodes, then you should either re-think your algorithm or use another technique than BDDs...

 **What is the maximal number of variables that can be used in JDD?**